manukrishnankt/addesso_assignment/README.md

   2. maven
   3. postgresql

-Before running the code database configurations needs to be updated
+Before running the code, database configurations need to be updated
   1. Set Username, Password, and URL for database connection
-  2. create a new database with name "addesso_insurance_app" in the postgresql
+  2. Create a new database with the name "addesso_insurance_app" in the Postgresql

 To Run the code